 Determining Eligibility for WIC

-State or local agencies must require all applicants to provide documentation of income at the time of certification.
-Federal WIC Regulations at 7 CFR 246.7 and WIC Policy Memo 99-4 (issued February 24, 1999) permit state agencies to relax the requirement for applicants, including homeless individuals, if this requirement would present an unreasonable barrier to participation in the WIC Program.
+State or local agencies must require all applicants to provide documentation of income at the time of certification. federal WIC regulations at 7 CFR 246.7 and WIC Policy Memo 99-4 (issued Feb.
+24, 1999) permit state agencies to relax the requirement for applicants, including homeless individuals, if this requirement would present an unreasonable barrier to participation in the WIC program.
 Therefore, if a refugee is unable to provide the necessary documentation, a state agency may accept a self-declaration of income, as indicated at 7 CFR 246.7(d)(5)(ii)-(iii) and in WIC Policy Memo 99-4.

 WIC Supplemental Foods